 I love to have a thought or two to ponder every day.
 It adds to my prayer life.
 It adds to my inner life, my inner journey.

-I am such a big fan of these kinds of thoughts, I publish a monthly email newsletter called Prayerful Morsels and a weekly email newsletter called Catholic Corner.
+I am such a big fan of these kinds of thoughts and for a couple of years I have published a monthly email newsletter called Prayerful Morsels and a weekly email newsletter called Catholic Corner.

 I figure I should share my love for the tiny morsels.

 So here I am sharing some more.
 If you get my emails, you may wish to read over some of the Catholic thoughts again.